-The potential for cumulative impacts (Table 7.1) is dependent on the spatial location of mining operations as well as the magnitude, duration and spatial extent of impacts resulting from them.
+The potential for cumulative impacts (Error!
+Reference source not found.) is dependent on the spatial location of mining operations as well as the magnitude, duration and spatial extent of impacts resulting from them.
 The location of mining activities will be driven by the resource availability, legal framework and potentially technological, economic or environmental considerations (Jones et al., 2018a; Lusty and Murton, 2018).
 The impacts of mining could vary greatly dependent on technology and mitigation measures put in place (Cuvelier et al., 2018).